BTS albums and songs sales

-They are back.
-BTS, the unknown Korean group made biggest stars on Earth in no time return with a new song, Butter, their second English-language tune.
+BTS, the unknown Korean group made biggest stars on Earth in no time have now announcted their first hiatus while releasing the major compilation Proof.

-Nearly a year has passed since we last updated the sales and streams of the biggest boy band in the world.
-How much have they increased after releasing the best-selling album of the year so far?
+A year has passed since we last updated the sales and streams of the biggest boy band in the world.
+How much have they increased?
 We’ll find out shortly!

 They are a music boy band of seven members.
 They are superstars of Korean pop, a genre known as K-Pop.
 They were formed in Seoul in 2013.

 Their members are RM, Suga, Jin, Jimin, Jungkook, J-Hope and V. The former is their leader but they are all active vocalists and provide artistic input as well.
 They are all in their 20s.

 Yes, they were the #1 top selling artists in the World in 2020, ahead of both Taylor Swift and Drake, and again in 2021, this time ahead of Taylor Swift and Adele.
 They dominate social media possibly even more than they do on charts and sales.

 The question about them is often are their hype due to their sales, or are they over represented thanks to their unparalled following on social media?